timomeh/react-native-material-bottom-navigation/docs/api/BottomNavigation.md

 Type: `Function`

 The called function when a tab was pressed.
 Useful to change the active tab when you use the Bottom navigation as controlled component.
+Has the tab object of the pressed tab and the currently active tab as as parameters.
 Arguments: `(newTab, oldTab)`